 I challenged her to put herself in the center of her life by first developing a wellness program that she could manage on a day-to-day basis — 15-30 minutes of exercise a day, meditation 3x a week, and clearing out old clutter in her home.
 She started to get traction in her self-care and hired a housekeeper.

-During this phase of our work together, Wendy’s mom died.
+During this phase of our work together, Ann’s mom died.
 This was a shock to her system and brought up a lot of grief and anxiety — as you’d expect.
 I supported her in working through her grief and releasing the anger, resentment, or guilt that she felt.
-Ultimately, Wendy was able to put her mom’s disempowerment story — which Wendy had started living as a child— to rest with her mother and claim her ability to live her own story going forward.
+Ultimately, Ann was able to put her mom’s disempowerment story — which Ann had started living as a child— to rest with her mother and claim her ability to live her own story going forward.

 I’m now in charge of the video capture of interviews of women who are successful in IT careers.
 We hope to use the footage to encourage and empower other women to follow them into education in IT.
 It’s exciting and nerve racking to be doing something brand new to all of us.
 So inspiring!